 260,000 children, over a quarter of children in Scotland – lived in poverty before the Covid-19 pandemic.
 We do not have the data for after this period, but expectations are that the figure has risen.

 A decade-long increase in child poverty coupled with a cost-of-living crisis and the ongoing impact of Covid-19 threatens to push even more children into dire life circumstances.

-What does the UNCRC say about child poverty?
+What does the UNCRC say?

 Article 3 of the UNCRC says that children’s best interests must be a primary consideration in all actions that affect them.
-This includes taking decisions around welfare and support that significantly impact on families.
+This includes taking decisions around welfare and support that significantly impact families.